rbatra2000/tufte-project-template/sample.md

   <src>assets/figone.png</src>
   <alt>Figure 1</alt>
   <caption>
-    _Figure 1._ _(a)_ A SplatOverflow scene, comprising a 3D Gaussian Splat aligned and registered onto a digital CAD model, acting as a boundary object to facilitate asynchronous troubleshooting tasks for hardware. _(b)_ A remote maintainer using SplatOverflow to explore a local user's hardware and author instructions for them to follow. _(c)_ A local user viewing the maintainer's instructions rendered as an overlay onto their hardware in their workspace and performing the specified action.
+    _Figure 1._ _(a)_ A SplatOverflow scene, comprising a 3D Gaussian Splat aligned and registered onto a digital CAD model, acting as a boundary object to facilitate asynchronous troubleshooting tasks for hardware.
+A local end-user can query technical documentation and past issues associated with the hardware by simply clicking on the parts in the SplatOverflow scene.
+If no solution is found, they can use SplatOverflow to request and receive help asynchronously from a remote maintainer. _(b)_ A remote maintainer uses SplatOverflow to explore a local end-user's hardware and author instructions for them to follow. _(c)_ A local end-user views the maintainer's instructions rendered as an overlay onto their hardware in their workspace and executes the specified action.
   </caption>
 </figure>